Agents of Drive - A car blog by a team of undercover agents(ish

 In general we all lose eyesight, hearing and reflexes with age.
 Whenever a driver (senior or not) needs to wear glasses to drive, a second pair of glasses is a must-have and can be kept in the glove compartment.

 In most states, regular medical checks are required by law every five or ten years, but more frequent checks can help prevent a road accident due to bad eyesight for example.
+As people get older, their eyesight does worsen.
+This is known as Presbyopia.
+This refers to when people can have difficulty seeing things up close.
+This can be problematic on roads, so it’s important to get checkups or laser eye surgery (see here) to try and improve vision.

 2. Consider alternatives to driving